ScootKit/CustomDCBot/README.md

 Note: All you CLI-Commands can also get executed via the API.

+#### Config-Elements
+Certain configuration may contain an array of multiple objects with different values - these are called "Config-Elements".

+To add a new Config-Element to your configuration use `node add-config-element-object.js <Path to example config file> <Path to your config-file>`.

 #### Example config-file

 An example config file should include the following things: